Understanding your premium

 ~ The Australian Prudential Regulation Authority (APRA) has mandated for all insurers to cease the sale of Agreed Value and Endorsed Agreed Value policies from 31 March 2020.
 If you do decide to reduce your premiums by switching the benefit type from Agreed Value to Indemnity, then you cannot change it back again if you or your financial adviser changes their mind later.

-1Claims statistics based on total number of claims paid by both TAL Life Limited and TAL Life Insurance Services Limited insurance products (including funeral insurance) between 1 April 2022 and 31 March 2023.
+1Claims statistics based on total claims paid under TAL Life Limited and TAL Life Insurance Services Limited insurance products (including funeral insurance) between 1 April 2023 and 31 March 2024.
 Assessment, acceptance and payment of each claim is subject to the individual policy terms, conditions, limits and exclusions, which are set out in the applicable Product Disclosure Statement (PDS) and Policy Document.